Security Survey Options

 Search engines work by creating what is called an index, or a map of all pages on the Internet so they can be searched quickly.
 By enabling Prevent indexing, you can keep search engines from finding your survey and presenting it in their search results.

-If you cannot access the URL from your data export, it is because you are not the survey owner and the survey owner has Require permission to view uploaded files turned on.
-If you’d like anyone to be able to view the links from the dataset, you will need to turn off Require permission to view uploaded files.
+If you cannot access the URL from your data export, it is because the survey owner has Only users with permission to view responses turned on and they have not given you permission to view responses.
+If you’d like anyone to be able to view the links from the dataset, you will need to turn on Anyone with the link to the file.

 Anonymize Responses